apolloclark/packer-docker/README.md

 - Ansible has the greatest support for popular services, most OSes, parameterized configuration, and test suites
 - Packer is a great tool to build Docker images, using a JSON file, to call Ansible
-- Goss is very popular for testing (3200+ stars vs. serverspec's 2200+ stars), uses a simple YAML file, and does not require installing an additional programming language
+- Goss is very popular for testing (3200+ stars vs. serverspec's 2200+ stars), uses a simple YAML file, and does not require installing an additional programming language dependency
 - Jenkins, TravisCI, etc. require a third-party external service to run
 - Gradle strikes a good balance between being command-line only, and parallelizable
 - I chose to create a Jenkinsfile, to allow for quick adoption into existing